-artemisunderscorej asked: Recently I've discover my love for editing thanks to my iMovie and I would like to make a career of this hobby.
+artemisunderscorej said: Recently I've discover my love for editing thanks to my iMovie and I would like to make a career of this hobby.
 However, I don't know where or how to get started.
 Any advice on programs or internships for college students that will give me lasting experience?
 Thanks! : ]

 Sorry it’s taken me so long to respond!
 Company work’s been increasing lately, so I haven’t had much time to blog.
 Today, though, I bring you this veryvery long post.